jkbeattie/jkbeattie/README.md

-### Full-Stack Software Engineer
+### Full Stack Software Engineer

-I'm a full-stack software engineer based in Australia.
+I'm a full stack software engineer based in Australia.
 I pride myself on providing a seamless and hassle-free experience for my clients, as well as consistently producing high quality software solutions and enriched user experiences.

 I enjoy being creative and have a passion for solving problems.